Metal Forging is a deformation process in which the metal billet is compressed between two dies to form a part.

 - For big manufacturing runs, it’s cost-effective.

-- It is possible to attain dimensions with tighter tolerances and a variety of forms.
+- It is possible to attain dimensions with tighter tolerances and various forms.

 - Impressions that are more exact and constant

-- The ability to replicate almost any shape and/or size
+- The ability to replicate almost any shape and size

 Impression forging disadvantages